-June's Fishing Forecast • Don't Forget Dad-Sunday June 16th • Crabbing Has Started • Fun Fish Around Long Island • Wrecks-Reefs And More
+June's Fishing Forecast • Crabbing Has Started • Fun Fish Around Long Island • Wrecks-Reefs And More

 Posted by Pablo Salinas on

-Bluefish continue to be the story this past week with good catches of quality size choppers being caught all along the south shore inlets and bays.
-Whether fishing from shore, off the Local Docks or out in a boat, anglers targeting Bluefish have been successful.
+Bluefish continue to be the story this past week with "fair" catches of quality size choppers being caught all along the south shore inlets and bays.
+Whether fishing from shore, off the Patchogue River or out in a boat, anglers targeting Bluefish have been successful.

 Striped Bass catches have "gotten" progressively better.
 Anglers fishing from boats have been scoring using bucktailsswimming plugs and soft plastics like Bass Assassins.
 There has been some quality fish mixed in with the schoolies.
 Bait fishermen have been doing well with Bunker, fresh salted Clam or drifting whole Sandworms.

-The bass bite continues to remain steady with places such as moriches and Shinnecock Inlet all producing a good amount of slot sized fish.
+The bass bite continues to remain steady with places such as moriches and Shinecock Inlet all producing a good amount of slot sized fish.
 The locals are also have had a good pick of bass.
-Patchogue's Mascot Dock , bluepoint and West Sayville Dock are all great options.
+Patchogue's Mascot Dock and Blue Point Dock are all great options.

 Fluke fishing this past week saw some good catches being reported from anglers.
-When fishing Moriches area or Fire island inlet area try using light jigs and a teaser tipped with either spearing and squid or 4 or 5 inch gulp.
+When fishing Moriches Coast Guard Station bays and Narrow Bay. area or Fire island Inlet area try using light jigs and a teaser tipped with either spearing and squid or 4 or 5 inch gulp.
 Keepers in the 4lb plus range are being caught.
 A good dirft pattern can produce 2-3 quality fish.
 The trick is to stay with it and be ready when the fish are in the mood to bite.

 Porgy fishing has stayed hot in the Peconic Bays and along the islands north shore.
 The south shore is also showing signs of some fine "scup" at the inlets and local reefs. with most anglers culling out the smaller keepers and still being able to get there bag limit by the end of a trip.
 Sandworms and clam have been the “go-to” baits with tubes of clam chum helping to hold the fish close to the boat.